 - working with industry stakeholders to provide training and education on farm safety issues.

-The Safe Farming Tasmania program is a joint initiative of WorkSafe Tasmania and the Department of Primary Industries, Parks, Water and the Environment (DPIPWE).
+The Safe Farming Tasmania program is a joint initiative of WorkSafe Tasmania and the Department of Natural Resources and Environment.

 Leading the Safe Farming Tasmania Program is Senior WHS Consultant Phillip John and Senior WHS Consultant Stuart Beams.